abavistwellness.com

-Ozempic vs Bariatric Surgery: Advantages and disadvantages
+Ozempic vs Bariatric Surgery: Advantages and Disadvantages

 Bariatric surgery tends to lead to more substantial weight loss compared to medications like Ozempic, especially in the long term.
 However, bariatric surgery also carries higher risks and may not be suitable for everyone, where as medications like Ozempic may be a more accessible option for some individuals.